Older man in his 60s smoking a cigarette while an older woman in the background looks sad, reflecting the impact of smoking on relationships.

 When we saw a comrade smoking his own cigarettes instead of exchanging them for food, we already knew that he had given up trusting his strength to go on and that, once the will to live was lost, he rarely recovered. — Viktor Frankl.

-I know there’s a glaring contrast in context, but the words are intense.
+I know there’s a glaring and dramatic contrast in context, but the words are powerfully intense.

-Disclaimer: The information on this blog is for general informational purposes only and is not intended to provide medical advice, diagnosis, or treatment.
-Always consult your qualified health professional before changing your health or wellness routine.
-Do not disregard professional medical advice or delay seeking it because of something you have read on this blog.
+Disclaimer: This blog is for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
+Always consult your healthcare provider before making changes to your health routine.

 Leave a Reply